ARU-life-sciences/clstr/README.md

 # `clstr`

 A small crate to parse and write `.clstr` files.
+Parses the standard CD-HIT ``.clstr` format as produced by `cd-hit`, `cd-hit-est`, `cd-hit-2d`, `cd-hit-est-2d`, and related tools.
+Supports both amino-acid (aa) and nucleotide (nt) clusters, and tolerates identity fields like at 99.9%, at 99.9%/100%, and at -/100%.

 ## API